 What is an ice cream terrine?

-What kind of mold do I use for an ice cream terrine?
+What kind of mold to use

 I like to use a loaf pan because it makes a nice cake-like shape that’s easy to portion into equal slices.
 Any loaf pan will work, just be sure you line it with plastic or parchment paper with long ends so you can lift it out after it has been frozen.
 You can also use a small to medium sized bowl lined with plastic to make a round ice cream ‘bomb’ shape.

 That’s the fun part!
 Nowadays the market has exploded with gourmet ice cream flavors, both in stores and ice cream shops.
 Take a tour of the freezer aisle, or make your own creative flavors.
-There aren’t any hard and fast rules, which is nice, and there are a number of ways you can go ~
+There aren’t any hard and fast rules, which is nice, and there are a number of ways you can go:

 - Choose contrasting colors ~ this helps achieve that ‘wow factor’ when the terrine is sliced.